TylerRobichaux/TylerRobichaux.github.io/_posts/2020-5-27-League-of-Legends-Blue-VS-Red.md

 and 4k-4.5k.
 With a gold lead of 2k-2.5k, and 3.5k-4k gold Blue team won 4.4%, and 3.2% more games than Red team with the same gold lead.
 However at a gold lead of 4k-4.5k Red team won 4.9% more games than Blue did.
 These variances are not particularly big, and it is not in one teams favor, so I do not think they really say anything about the balance between the teams.
 Infact, if you take the winrate of both teams once each had a gold lead from 500 to 6.5k they had vary similar win rates.
-Blue teams win rate was 82.05, and Red teams winrate was 82.5.
+Blue teams win rate was 82.05%, and Red teams winrate was 82.5%.
 So once you average out each teams win rates, they are very similiar.

   A gold Lead isnt the only type of lead you can have though.
 So Lets take a look at neutral objectives.

 ![Neutral Objectives](https://i.imgur.com/UimbVfq.png){: .mx-auto.d-block :}

 This definitely seems to be telling a story.
-With a neutral objective lead Blue team seems to win more often pretty consistently.
+With a neutral objective lead Blue team wins more often.
 However, what this graph doesnt show is that Red team obtains the first dragon 9.4% more often than Blue.
 So I think what this says is that Red team has an inate advatage when it comes to taking the first dragon.
 The games when blue does manage to get the dragon, it is likly that they already had a lead of some kind that enabled them to take the first dragon.
 Sadly though, I have run out of time and my project is due.
 I will have to perhaps explore this further.